csiew/website/content/now/20230331-five-year-side-project.md

-### "Oh, I'm working on a side project", I exclaim for the millionth time.

 For the last five-or-so years I've been telling people I've been working on some side projects.
 Well, it's literally been one(-ish) project this entire time.
 For five years.

 Honestly I conceptualised a very, very vague version of what I'm working on now back during my internship at National Australia Bank in 2018.
 It's an idea that's evolved through the years: